Michelle Dougherty

 BA, Health Information Administration, College of St. Scholastica

 Michelle Dougherty is an expert in health informatics, health IT, and related policy areas with leadership experience throughout the health care standards community.
-She has extensive experience in the use of health information and technology to support the care delivery process, emerging payment models, quality measurement, and data standards.
-Her expertise is sought after in helping inform and shape public policy including testimony and appointments on health care policy-shaping groups.
+Ms. Dougherty has extensive expertise in the use of health information and technology to support the care delivery process, emerging payment models, quality measurement, and data standards.
+Her expertise is sought after in helping inform and shape public policy, including testimony and appointments on health care policy-shaping groups.

-Much of her work focuses on health informatics in long-term care, post-acute care and home-and community-based services for an aging population.
-Ms. Dougherty convened and facilitated the long-term and post-acute care (LTPAC) Health Information Technology (IT) Collaborative, a public-private partnership.
-Its mission is to accelerate the use of technology tools to support person-centered care across the continuum through thought leadership, coordinated activities, and an annual summit.
+Much of Ms. Dougherty’s work focuses on health informatics and advancing interoperable health IT in health care settings with specialized expertise in long-term care, post-acute care, and home- and community-based services for an aging population.
+She convened and continues to facilitate the long-term and post-acute care (LTPAC) Health Information Technology Collaborative, a public-private partnership whose mission is to accelerate the use of technology tools to support person-centered care across the continuum.

 Get in Touch